7th Annual Agriculture, Nutrition and Health

 With simultaneous French translation for the Research Conference

-We are delighted to announce that the 7th Annual Agriculture, Nutrition & Health Academy Week ANH2022 will take place online this June in partnership with the Southern Africa Food Lab and a range of pan-African organisations - please see below for more information about our co-hosts.
+The 7th Annual Agriculture, Nutrition & Health Academy Week ANH2022 took place online this June in partnership with the Southern Africa Food Lab and a range of pan-African organisations - please see below for more information about our co-hosts.
 Prior to the COVID-19 pandemic the ANH Academy Week rotated between African and Asian countries to lower barriers to participation around the world.
-This year, we collaborate with longstanding partners to present an exciting ANH2022 virtual programme with a handful of hybrid events coming live from South Africa.
+This year, we collaborated with longstanding partners to present an exciting ANH2022 virtual programme with a handful of hybrid events coming live from South Africa.